Cyber-Defense-International-LLC/cyberedu/packet_module_outline.md

 * **Quick Exercise / Quiz** : get a pcap , open it, and answer some simple questions about it

 ## 5 Network analysis in cybersecurity
 * troubleshooting++: network analysis used in cybersecurity work (red, blue, purple, etc):
   * apply network analysis tools and techniques to answer security questions
   * used in _all_ cybersecurity roles: admin, attack, audit, analysis, compliance, defence, development, operations, ... leadership
-  * just a few examples ...
+  * _just a few examples_ ...
 * blue: intrusion analysis and incident response
   * Is this system compromised, did they steal private data?
   * What does this attack technique look like "on the wire"?
 * red: vulnerability analysis and exploit development, testing
   * Did I send enough As to the open port?
   * Do I have a shell yet?
 * purple (red + blue working together):
   * Blue team, can you see when I do this (attack)? *click* How about now?

-## 6 Refs and Resources
+## 6 Outlinks
 * Wireshark.org (Riverbed)
   * libpcap , snort, suricata, zeek
 * Laura Chappel books and Chris Sanders (& Jason?)
 PPA